Chinese swimming star defends failure to take doping test - WHIZ News

 The translation problems at Friday’s hearing began almost from the start, and it was unclear at times how much of the testimony and questions were understood, with both judges and lawyers expressing frustration.

-At one point, Sun’s London-based lawyer, Ian Meakin, apologized for asking his client leading questions, saying: “The translation was so bad.”
+At one point, Sun’s Geneva-based lawyer, Ian Meakin, apologized for asking his client leading questions, saying: “The translation was so bad.”

-Richard Young, a lawyer for WADA, said the translation was so bad that “you couldn’t tell if he was monumentally evasive or couldn’t understand the questions.”
+The translation was so poor that “you couldn’t tell if (Sun) was monumentally evasive or couldn’t understand the questions,” said Richard Young, a lawyer for WADA.

-When the hearing resumed after a break, juding panel president Franco Frattini also apologized “for the poor quality of the interpretation.”
+When the hearing resumed after a break, judging panel president Franco Frattini also apologized for its poor quality.

 The court noted that Sun’s team selected the translators, who were replaced at a lunch break by a WADA staff member.
 Lawyers were told an accurate transcript of the morning sessions would later be provided to all parties.

-Sun detailed how he and his entourage had doubted the qualifications of the officials conducting the doping test at his home that escalated into a confrontation.
+Sun detailed how he and his entourage had doubted the qualifications of the officials conducting the doping test at his home.

-“How are you able to trust them?” said Sun, whose personal doctor had been summoned to the scene in the middle of the night.
+“How are you able to trust them?” said Sun, whose personal doctor had been summoned to the scene.

-A security guard instructed by Sun’s mother used a hammer to smash a box containing a vial of his blood during a late-night dispute after the swimmer questioned the collection team’s credentials.
+A security guard, under instructions from by Sun’s mother, used a hammer to smash a box containing a vial of his blood during the late-night dispute after the swimmer questioned the collection team’s credentials.

 Sun said he was not respected by the officials, including a chaperone he said asked to take his photograph.